patternfly/patternfly-elements/elements/pf-popover/docs/pf-popover.md

 {% endrenderOverview %}

 Unlike the Patternfly React implementation, this component does not trap focus in the popover dialog.
-If you woud like to trap focus, consider using a modal dialog instead.
+If you would like to trap focus, consider using a modal dialog instead.

 {% band header="Usage" %}